Ahmed-Alkhadhami/SM22_Elec3_Sensors/README.md

 2 - Initializing
 - Initializing status of each used pins whether it's IN or OUT.
-LDR is input , and variable digital pin 9 is output (for multimeter & LED).
+LDR is input , and PWM digital pin 9 is output (for multimeter & LED).
 - Starting the serial monitor to see the input value changes on the screen.
 ```bash
 void setup ( )